CKchaos/scn2pointcloud_tool/ReadMe.md

 ### Bibtex

-If you find this tool useful, please consider citing our [paper](http://arxiv.org/abs/1707.06783) .
+ If you find this tool useful in your research, please consider citing our [paper](http://arxiv.org/abs/1707.06783) .

 ```
 @article{liu20173ad,